Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 120 volts outlets that come with covers to protect them from debris getting inside

 - It also has 120v 20a and 120v 30a (TT-30R) outlets that have protective covers as well

 For safety features, it has a low oil indicator as well as an overload indicator.
 The generator does have a button reset conveniently located on the back if it does become overloaded.

-- It is a remote start that is electronically powered
+- It comes with an electric start that is electronically powered

 - It also has a recoil start back up